 QUICK REFERENCE PLANTING GUIDE

-1. Light/Sun Exposure - Full to partial sun.
+1. Light/Sun Exposure - Full sun to shade.

 2. USDA Hardiness Zones - An annual that is not winter hardy and will die off at the end of the season.